Trip to the Outer Banks of North Carolina

 The best thing to do is start simple.
 More specifically, start with just one thing.
 Begin with one small mission, such as refusing plastic bags.
 Buy some canvas bags at the craft store and keep them in your car for shopping.
 You can use them for any shopping – the grocery store, department stores, pharmacies, bookstores, any store!

-The way we trash our own landscapes may be what upsets you.
-Read my post about Litterati and download the app.
-Join local trash clean-ups, or just pick up trash in your own neighborhood!
-Any garbage, especially plastics, prevented from washing down storm drains (which usually end up in the ocean) is a small but important help!
+The way we trash our landscapes may be what upsets you.
+Read my article about Litterati and download the app.
+Join local trash clean-ups, or just pick up trash in your neighborhood!
+Any garbage, especially plastics, prevented from washing down storm drains (which usually end up in the ocean) is a small but helpful act!

 Heart drawn in the soil.